awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-two-way-sms-part-3.md

    The **Segment estimate** section should show that there are zero eligible endpoints, and one total endpoint, as shown in the following image\.
 This result is expected\.
 When the function creates a new endpoint, the endpoint is opted out\.
 Segments in Amazon Pinpoint automatically exclude opted\-out endpoints\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/SMS_Reg_Tutorial_LAM_Step8.9.png)

-## Step 3\.2: Create the Function That Opts in Customers to Your Communications<a name="tutorials-two-way-sms-part-3-create-optin-function"></a>
+## Step 3\.2: Create the function that opts in customers to your communications<a name="tutorials-two-way-sms-part-3-create-optin-function"></a>

 The second function is only executed when a customer replies to the message that's sent by the first function\.
 If the customer's reply includes the keyword that you specified in [Step 1\.3](tutorials-two-way-sms-part-1.md#tutorials-two-way-sms-part-1-set-up-channel), the function updates their endpoint record to opt them in to future communications\.
 Amazon Pinpoint also automatically responds with the message that you specified in Step 1\.3\.